Johnny Gargano: The Way (2020–2021)

-Raw (2022–present)
+DIY reunion (2022–present)

-On the August 22, 2022 episode of Raw, Gargano returned to WWE after nine months to give a speech, but was interrupted and mocked by his former The Way stablemate Theory, whom he superkicked afterwards.
+On the August 22, 2022, episode of Raw, Gargano returned to WWE after nine months to give a speech, but was interrupted and mocked by his former The Way stablemate Austin Theory, whom he superkicked afterwards.
 Two weeks later on the September 12 episode of Raw, he defeated Chad Gable in his return match, but was attacked by Theory.
 On the October 3 episode of Raw, Gargano suffered his first main roster loss to Otis after Theory hit him with his Money in the Bank briefcase.
 He retaliated by defeating Theory on the following episode of Raw, ending their feud.
 At Royal Rumble on January 28, Gargano competed in his second rumble match where he lasted nearly 30 minutes before being eliminated by Dominik Mysterio and Finn Bálor.
 On the following episode of Raw, Gargano defeated Baron Corbin to qualify for the Elimination Chamber for the United States Championship.
-At Elimination Chamber on February 18, Gargano failed to win the title inside the namesake structure.
+At Elimination Chamber on February 18, Gargano failed to win the title in the Elimination Chamber match.
+Gargano would return to NXT after over a year on the March 7, 2023, special episode of NXT: Roadblock after being introduced by Shawn Michaels as Grayson Waller's opponent for NXT Stand & Deliver, in which Gargano won.

+After a five-month hiatus due to a shoulder injury, Gargano returned on the October 2 episode of Raw saving Tommaso Ciampa from an attack from Imperium, reforming DIY in the process.
+On the January 29, 2024 episode of Raw, DIY received a match for the Undisputed WWE Tag Team Championship against The Judgment Day's Damian Priest and Finn Bálor, but were defeated.
+On the March 18 episode of Raw, DIY defeated the Creed Brothers to qualify for the Six Pack Ladder Match for the Tag Team Championship at WrestleMania XL, which they were unsuccessful.
+On the April 15 episode of Raw, DIY defeated The New Day and the Creed Brothers to face Awesome Truth (The Miz and R-Truth) for the renamed World Tag Team Championship.
+On the April 22 episode of RAW, DIY was unsuccessful at winning the World Tag Team Championship from Awesome Truth.